FELINE MEDICAL CURIOSITIES: FACIAL DEFORMITIES

 Inbreeding is a problem in cats with small gene pools.
 Yoda, below, has thickened facial skin giving a puffy appearance.
 The thickened facial skin does not have working hair follicles, so Yoda lacks fur on his face and lacks whiskers.

-Tabby and white Lil Bub (2013), owned by owner Michael Bridavsky, has a serious and rare bone condition that cause her paws to be deformed and her tongue permanently protruding due to a very short loweer jaw.
-Lil Bub's face has a distinct "stop" (change of angle) between the wide set eyes, an extremely under-developed mandible (lower jaw) and she lacks teeth.
-She is also a polydactyl, have six toes on her paws.
+Tabby and white Lil Bub (2013), owned by owner Michael Bridavsky, had a serious and rare bone condition that caused her paws to be deformed and her tongue permanently protruding due to a very short lower jaw.
+Lil Bub's face had a distinct "stop" (change of angle) between the wide set eyes, an extremely under-developed mandible (lower jaw) and she lacked teeth.
+She was also a polydactyl with six toes on her paws.
 She stopped growing at 7 months old and weighed only 1 kg throughout her life.
 She died in 2019, aged 8 years old, still looking like a kitten.

 THE AMERICAN BURMESE & AMERICAL SHORTHAIR CRANIOFACIAL DEFECTS